TensorMSA/tensormsa_old/README.md

 <b>1.TensorMSA </b> </br>
    - Tensor Micro Service Architecture is a project started to make TensorFlow more accessable from Java legacy systems with out modifying too much source codes.
+   - We know there are AI platforms like Azure ML,Nvidia digits, AWS ML and etc, but our goal is little bit diffrent form theirs.
+   - More focus on enterprise support (continuous training, neural network management, history management, user managemetn and etc)
+   - More focus on neural network (UI/UX based network configuration, work flow based management and etc)

 <b>2.
 Function </b></br>
    - REST APIs corresponding to Tensorflow
    - JAVA API component interface with python REST APIS